aboytech/Biodiversity/readme.md

 In order to know which technique I will address for these values, I explored the observations for each conservation status, and also analyze how many of these values where missing for each National Park.

 Finally, I addressed it as **Structurally Missing Data** because each Park had the same amount of missing values, and their observations where far above the mean of every other subset of the original dataframe.
 So I came to the conclusion that all those missing values were **Species not in Danger**.

+## Analysis

+For this project, I wanted to analyze each species conservation status for every National Park.
+See their distributions, how far apart where their aggregates to know when we can consider a species as a species *Endangered*, *Threatened*, *Of Concern*, *In Recover* or even *Not in Danger*.

+You can find my full insights in the following paper: [Biodiversity](https://docs.google.com/presentation/d/1NRzKCZO_4NScrlEXPdvGPYhQQhjWW5xvUwx4G_0e4Xs/edit?usp=sharing)